LuzAjj/nyacak/README.md

 # nyacak
-this is for try connection to server in npm and show information like ip gatway etx
+this is for try connection to server in npm and show information like ip gateway etx next will add more spesific function